 My approach with individual therapy is to help you find a deep sense of integration with who you are as an individual within all the roles of your life.
 I respect each individual's ability to know what is true and meaningful for them.
 Incorporating your spiritual practice into therapy can be profoundly supportive as well as exploring other habits of daily life such as exercise, diet, sleep and mindfulness.
 I believe a holistic approach encourages results that are more lasting, as we are all complex people with many different parts, all of which are important and interconnected.

 Currently I feel particularly called to working with anyone who is considering separation or divorce.
-Having just navigated this right of passage myself, I feel profoundly called to help others make the leap, IF that is what is best for the highest and truest version of ones life.
+Having just navigated this right of passage myself, I feel called to help others make the leap, if that is what is best for the highest and truest version of ones life.
 It was the right decision for me, which isn't to say it will be for you, but let me help you forge these murky waters.
 You deserve happiness and fulfillment!

 I employ mindfulness, guided imagery, relaxation training and some somatic practices.
 I have begun training in Hakomi which is a very effective modality that uses both mindfulness as well as a somatic, body centered approach.
 You can learn more about Hakomi HERE.